 We can’t recommend visiting them enough.
 If you want to do so visit Cnoc Suain website and fill out the contact form.
 They also run a lovely Airbnb we wish we’d known about in advance, but hope to stay there next time.
 (Oh, Ed Sheeran may or may not have visited if there are any fans out there).

-Killarney, in County Claire is a very popular place to see in Ireland.
+If you are after beautiful Ireland head to Killarney as it’s one of the top places to visit in Ireland!
+Killarney, in County Kerry is a very popular place to see in Ireland.
 It’s a small little town with plenty of shops, pubs, and things to do.
-It’s also a jumping off point for a trip around the Ring of Kerry.
+It’s also a jumping-off point for a trip around the Ring of Kerry.

 Some of the notable things to do in Killarney are St. Mary’s Cathedral, Muckruss Abbey, and the Lakes of Killarney.